FREQUENTLY ASKED QUESTIONS: LASIK SURGERY

 In terms of full back to baseline tear film, it can take longer.
 Some patients have zero dryness.
 Some patients have minor dryness symptoms for a month.
 While others feel they need lubricating drops for even six months afterwards.
 This is very variable.
 But most, if not all, return to baseline ocular surface in the end.

 Healing in terms of focus point manipulation and adapting to the new focus point is also variable.
-Simple binocular ablations usually adapt within in an hour.
+Simple binocular ablations usually adapt within an hour.
 Some presbyopic corrections take 6-12 weeks to fully neuro-adapt.

 Anatomically, the corneal stroma is in position within 5 minutes, while the epithelium has healed within a couple of hours.